-Secondly, to provide an understanding of the ways in which the undertaking is addressing the material risks and pursuing the material opportunities related to own workers.
+- 36. The undertaking shall disclose its approaches and actions to taking action on material negative and positive impacts, and to mitigating material risks and pursuing material opportunities related to own workers and effectiveness of those actions. - 37.
+The objective of this Disclosure Requirement is twofold.
+First, it is to provide an understanding of any processes, initiatives or engagements through which the undertaking seeks to improve workers' lives, whether by: - (a) working to prevent, mitigate and remedy the adverse material impacts on own workers; and/or - (b) seeking to achieve positive material impacts for own workers. - Second, to provide an understanding of the ways in which the undertaking is addressing the material risks and pursuing the material opportunities related to own workers. - 38.
+In relation to the material impacts related to its own workforce, the undertaking shall describe: - (a) what action is planned or underway to prevent, mitigate or remedy material negative impacts on its own workforce that are connected to its operations, products or services; - (b) any additional initiatives or processes it has in place with the primary purpose of delivering positive impacts for its own workforce; and - (c) how it tracks and assesses the effectiveness of these actions, programmes and processes in delivering outcomes for its own workforce. - 39.
+In relation to paragraph 36, the undertaking shall describe its approaches to: - (a) identifying what action is needed and appropriate in response to a particular actual or potential material negative impact on its own workers; - (b) taking action in relation to specific material impacts on its own workers; and - (c) ensuring that processes to provide or enable remedy in the event of material negative impacts on its own workforce are available and effective in their implementation and outcomes.

-- 38. In relation to the material impacts related to its own workforce, the undertaking shall describe: - (a) what action is planned or underway to prevent, mitigate or remediate material negative impacts on its own workforce; - (b) any additional initiatives or processes it has in place with the primary purpose of delivering positive impacts for its own workforce; and - (c) how it tracks and assesses the effectiveness of these actions, programmes, and processes in delivering outcomes for its own workforce. - 39.
-In relation to paragraph 36, the undertaking shall describe its approaches to: - (a) identifying what action is needed and appropriate in response to a particular actual or potential material negative impact on its own workers; - (b) taking action in relation to specific material impacts on its own workers; and - (c) ensuring that processes to provide or enable remedy in the event of material negative impacts on its own workforce are available and effective in their implementation and outcomes. - 40.
-In relation to material risks and opportunities, the undertaking shall describe: - (a) what action is planned or underway to mitigate material risks for the undertaking arising from its impacts and dependencies on own workers and how it tracks effectiveness in practice; and - (b) what action is planned or underway to pursue material opportunities for the undertaking in relation to own workers. - 41.
+- 40. In relation to material risks and opportunities, the undertaking shall describe: - (a) what action is planned or underway to mitigate material risks for the undertaking arising from its impacts and dependencies on own workers and how it tracks effectiveness in practice; and - (b) what action is planned or underway to pursue material opportunities for the undertaking in relation to own workers. - 41.
 The undertaking shall disclose whether and how it ensures that its own practices do not cause or contribute to material negative impacts on own workers, including, where relevant, its practices in relation to procurement, sales and data use.
-This may include disclosing what approach is taken when tensions arise between the prevention or mitigation of material negative impacts and other business pressures. - 42.
-The undertaking shall provide a summarised description of the action plans and resources to manage its material impacts, risks, and opportunities on own workers as per ESRS 2 DC-A Actions and resources in relation to sustainability matters.
-In addition, the undertaking shall describe the approaches and processes through which it tracks the effectiveness of the actions it takes to address material impacts (see ESRS 2 DC-T Tracking effectiveness of policies and actions through targets. - 43.
-In the event of actual material negative impacts on own workers during the reporting period, the undertaking shall disclose whether and how it has taken action to provide or enable remedy in relation to the actual material impact. - 44.
-The undertaking shall disclose what resources are allocated to the management of its material impacts with specific and detailed information that allows readers to gain an understanding of how the material impacts are managed.
+This may include explaining what approach is taken when tensions arise between the prevention or mitigation of material negative impacts and other business pressures. - 42.
+A summarised description of the action plans and resources to manage its material impacts, risks and opportunities on own workers shall contain the information requirements defined in ESRS 2 CCR 2 On Action and resources in relation to policies and targets.
+In addition, the undertaking shall describe the approaches and processes through which it tracks the effectiveness of the actions it takes to address impacts. - 43.
+In the event of actual material negative impacts on own workers during the reporting period, the undertaking shall explain whether and how it has taken action to provide or enable remedy in relation to the actual material impact. - 44.
+The undertaking shall explain what resources are allocated to the management of its material impacts with specific and detailed information that allows readers to gain an understanding of how the material impacts are managed.